fpetruschke/python-mysql-ad/README.md

 ## Mysql-Configuration

-To setup the database connection to the mysql database you can use the config.py The config.py **must** contain following entries:
+To setup the database connection to the mysql database you can use the config/mysqlConfig.py The mySqlConfig.py **must** contain following entries:

 * hostName = '<localhost | IP>'
 * dbName = '<name of your mysql db>'
 * dbUser = '<user who has access to the db>'
 * dbPassword = '<password of the above user>'

+## ActiveDirectory-Configuration

+To setup the ssh connection to your active directory you need to adjust the "config/adConfig.py".
+The adConfig.py **must** contain following entries:

+* server = '<IP>'
+* username = '<login name>'
+* password = '<password of the above user>'

 ## CSV-Import